Before you start

 You will probably need the following supporting information for your faculty application:

-- Introductory statement providing background information and setting the work in context
+- An introductory statement providing background information and setting the work in context

 - Statement of needs for the work